-But when those stressful events are continuous, the opposite occurs — the memory is impaired.
+However, when those stressful events are continuous, the opposite occurs and the memory is impaired, she said.

 So how do you know when stress is healthy or not?
 There isn't an exact answer, and on top of that, individual people vary in their response to stress.
 But one way to mitigate stress is to actively address it.
 Ignoring it by vegging out in front of the TV or drinking wine doesn't address the deeper levels (or causes) of stress.
 And those people who do manage stress — people who are generally skilled at managing their emotions — are more likely to perform at higher levels.